netpanzer/netpanzer/README.md

     server.masterservers = "netpanzer.io"

-One we release our next official version, this will be done automatically and the newer version will be more accessible to you. **Do not leave the old master sever in your config** or else the game will crash, as 0.8.7 has a bug causing it to segfault if any servers are not available.
+One we release our next official version, this will be done automatically and the newer version will be more accessible to you. **Do not leave the old master server in your config** or else the game will crash, as 0.8.7 has a bug causing it to segfault if any servers are not available.
 We've fixed this in 0.9.0.

 ### Latest Download